glukaszewski/sheetgo-react-window-sortable/readme.md

-# React Window Sortable
+# Sheetgo's React Window Sortable

 This library provides drag and drop sort functionality for very large lists.

 This library wraps Brian Vaughn's excellent library [react-window](https://github.com/bvaughn/react-window) and adds drag and drop sorting.

-This library was revised and customized by Sheetgo.
+This library was revised and customized by Sheetgo, providing touch support, better code legibility and array reorder functions.

 ## Features
 - Drag and drop to re-order list items